jurriaantressel/pysystemtrade_ecosystem/README.md

 A dockerized pysystemtrade ecosystem made for quick deployment and migration of production and testing environments.

 The environment consists of the following components;
-- container running the continous processes;
+- container running the continuous processes;
   - stack_handler
   - capital_update.
 - container running sequentially running end of day processes;